 - Credential harvesting.
 It targeted GitHub and npm tokens,

-- Encrypted exfiltration via GitHub.
-All stolen data was encrypted with AES-256-GCM using asymmetric encryption — meaning only the threat actor's private key can decrypt it.
+.sshdirectories and private keys,.envfiles and shell history, GitHub Actions environment variables, and AWS, GCP, and Azure credentials.
+Configuration files for AI coding assistants (Claude, Cursor, Aider, Codex CLI, and Kiro) were explicitly targeted, reflecting how deeply these tools are now embedded in developer workflows and how much sensitive context they store locally. - Encrypted exfiltration via GitHub.
+All stolen data was encrypted with AES-256-GCM using asymmetric encryption, meaning only the threat actor's private key can decrypt it.
 The data was uploaded to a newly created public GitHub repository on the victim's own account, with files named

 results-TIMESTAMP-ID.json.
 A secondary channel exfiltrated data toaudit.checkmarx[.]cx, a domain impersonating the legitimate Checkmarx platform.
-Using GitHub as a C2 server is deliberate: traffic togithub.comis rarely flagged by security tools and cannot be traced to a threat-actor-controlled domain. - Self-propagation.
+Using GitHub as a C2 server is deliberate: traffic to github.com is rarely flagged by security tools and cannot be traced to a threat-actor-controlled domain. - Self-propagation.
 This is what makes Shai-Hulud a worm, not just a stealer.
-If valid npm tokens were found, the malware downloaded one of the victim's own npm packages, injected malicious code into it, and republished a new version — spreading the infection to the victim's downstream users automatically.
+If valid npm tokens were found, the malware downloaded one of the victim's own npm packages, injected malicious code into it, and republished a new version, spreading the infection to the victim's downstream users automatically.

 - Pipeline propagation.
 If GitHub tokens were found, the malware injected malicious Actions workflows into accessible repositories, extracting CI/CD secrets and extending the compromise to every pipeline the developer's token could reach.